trombik/ansible-vm-packer-build/README.md

 The project provides not only means to build reproducible images, also means to verify the results by written specs.

+## Rationales

+To develop `ansible` roles, virtual machines are required to test roles.
+Official virtual machine images are publicly available, but they are plain default installations.
+It is possible to use them in `ansible` role development, but installing required applications, such as `python` and `sudo`, is a major overhead.
+Creating virtual machine images ready for `ansible` play right after boot remove the overhead.

 ## Support policy